Chinese firm breaks ground with privately managed offshore yuan fund

 Outbound investment using yuan has yet to become economically significant.

-Yuan-denominated outbound direct investment by Chinese companies in 2012 totaled 30.44 billion yuan ($4.96 billion), compared to $77.2 billion in total outbound foreign direct investment, according to central bank data.
+Yuan-denominated outbound direct investment by Chinese companies in 2012 totalled 30.44 billion yuan ($4.96 billion), compared to $77.2 billion in total outbound foreign direct investment, according to central bank data.

 In addition, analysts point out that while foreign companies doing regular trade with China can more easily reuse yuan received in payment, the same does not necessarily hold for companies receiving Chinese investment if they don't ordinarily use yuan for their businesses.